AVENUE OF FLAGS / COURT OF HONOR

 Note the flags of many countries in the Courtyard of Nations at Epcot Center.

-The Courtyard of the Flags nearly had a legacy in the Courtyard of Nations at Epcot Center in Florida.
+The Courtyard of the Flags nearly had a legacy in the Courtyard of Nations, a planned centerpiece for Epcot Center in Florida.

 A 1975 Epcot Center World Showcase prospectus elucidated plans for the Courtyard of Nations.